jedrichards/es6/README.md

 console.log(result); // {value:undefined, done:true}
 ```

 > An important feature of generator derived iterables is that they are initially paused at the very start of their function body.
 Calling `next` will cause the runtime to advance to the next `yield` expression and pause again.
-This trait enables generator-based flow-control libraries like [tj/co](https://github.com/tj/co) which provide a sync-like syntax for async code.

 #### Error handling